RDFLib/prez/docs/path_aliases.md

 -   `use_path_aliases = True`: Enables the use of defined aliases in the `CONSTRUCT` clause.
 -   `use_path_aliases = False`: Disables aliases; the original paths are used in the `CONSTRUCT` clause.

-This allows administrators to choose whether they want the simplified output structure provided by aliases or the structure that directly mirrors the SHACL paths.
+This allows users to choose whether they want the simplified output structure provided by aliases or the structure that directly mirrors the SHACL paths.